EnigmaticaModpacks/Enigmatica4/.github/README.md

 * Fork the Enigmatica 4 repository.
 * Clone the fork to your PC, I recommend using [Sourcetree](https://www.sourcetreeapp.com/)
-* Run the `Development/setup` script to download the mods.
+* Double click the `Development/setup` script to setup InstanceSync.
 Use either .bat or .sh, depending on your OS.
+* Pull.

 You're done!